-Dr. Bruce G. Schuchard is professor of Exegetical Theology at Concordia Seminary, St. Louis.
+Dr. Bruce G. Schuchard is professor of Exegetical Theology at Concordia Seminary, St. Louis and chairman of the Department of Exegetical Theology.

 His areas of interest and expertise include the works of John, including his Gospel, epistles and revelation, and the New Testament use of Old Testament Scripture.